 The Ultimate In Birding Tours

-North/Central America & The Caribbean
+North America & The Caribbean

-Leaders: Fito Downs and skilled local bird guides
+Leaders: Leo Garrigues and local bird guides

-12 Days Group Size Limit 7
+13 Days Group Size Limit 7

 Tikal Extension

-Sunday 9th February – Thursday 13th February 2025
+Monday 21st February – Thursday 24th February 2028

 5 Days Group Size Limit 7

-GUATEMALA BIRDING TOUR WITH HONDURAS: OVERVIEW
+GUATEMALA & HONDURAS BIRDING TOUR: OVERVIEW

 Birdquest’s Guatemala birding tours, combined with our Honduras extension, offer a wonderful birding adventure to some of the most extraordinary but still comparatively seldom-visited places in Central America, with a superb selection of special birds.
-With more than 750 species of birds having been recorded from Guatemala, this country is now recognized as one of the most important, bird-rich areas in the world.
+With more than 750 species of birds having been recorded from Guatemala, this country is now recognised as one of the most important, bird-rich areas in the world.
 As well as having great avian diversity, Guatemala is included within the range of numerous bird species with a distribution restricted to Mexico and Northern Central America and a large number that are endemic to Northern Central America and adjacent Mexico only.

-The Horned Guan, probably one of the most spectacular bird in the world, is a good enough reason alone to visit Guatemala, as nowadays the locations of the species are more accessible than in southern Mexico.
+The Horned Guan, probably one of the most spectacular birds in the world, is a good enough reason alone to visit Guatemala, as nowadays the locations of the species are more accessible than in southern Mexico.
 As accessibility is a major concern for many less energetic participants when it comes to seeking out such a ‘must-see’ bird, Guatemala undoubtedly has a great advantage.

 Guatemala’s national bird, the incredible Resplendent Quetzal, is considered by many to be the most stunning bird in the world, and this ‘stunner’ can be seen at several places in the Guatemalan highlands.
 The species is known to have an even longer tail here than the better-known form in Costa Rica, which makes it even more spectacular and ‘other-worldly’!

 The exceptional topography of Guatemala, ranging from sea level to around 4200m (13780ft), is responsible for an extremely wide range of forest types.
-We shall go birding in montane broadleaf cloud forests at the highest points, while both montane coniferous forests and subtropical humid forests will be covered at mid-elevation, and in addition, we will explore tropical rainforest and tropical humid savanna in the lowlands.
+We shall go birding in montane broadleaf cloud forests at the highest points, while both montane coniferous forests and subtropical humid forests will be covered at mid-elevation, and, in addition, we will explore tropical rainforest and tropical humid savanna in the lowlands.

 Guatemala was affected by political conflicts until the early 1980s, so it was only long afterwards that the country started to be considered a primary birdwatching destination.
 Costa Rica, Belize and Mexico were always regarded as more ‘reliable’ destinations for birdwatching in Central America.
-However, in more recent times, the tourism infrastructure has been impressively improved all over Guatemala and many accommodations are of a high standard.
+However, in more recent times, the tourism infrastructure has been impressively improved all over Guatemala, and many accommodations are of a high standard.
 Nowadays, it is safe to travel throughout the country, with a wide choice of comfortable lodges and natural reserves equipped with a good system of trails.

 Our Guatemala birding tour starts at Guatemala City, the capital and largest city of the country, from where we rapidly head into more natural habitats.